Imig Music Building construction

 The 270-seat Music Theatre is the home of the Eklund Opera Program.

 With 120 stadium-style seats, the Chamber Hall doubles as an acoustic and academic space.

 Warner Imig Music Building

-The college is located primarily in the Warner Imig Music Building, a large complex of practice rooms, faculty studios, offices, ensemble rehearsal areas, seminar facilities, and classrooms.
-An addition to the east side of the building features a 4,300 square foot rehearsal space with a 35-foot ceiling and acoustical draping.
-Additional rehearsal and classroom facilities are located in Macky.
+The college is located primarily in the Warner Imig Music Building, a large complex of practice rooms, faculty studios, offices, ensemble rehearsal areas, seminar facilities and classrooms.
+An addition to the east side of the building features a 4,300-square-foot rehearsal space with a 35-foot ceiling and acoustical draping.
+Additional rehearsal and classroom facilities are located in Macky Auditorium.

 The college’s outstanding Howard B. Waltz Music Library is considered to be among the nation’s most comprehensive.
-The library contains over 150,000 volumes, scores, recordings, and periodicals.
+The library contains more than 150,000 volumes, scores, recordings, and periodicals.
 Computerized facilities are provided for listening to recordings and work stations are available for computer-based reference searching.
 The Music Library also includes the American Music Research Center, a unique facility dedicated to the discovery of new information about American music.
 The center sponsors concerts and scholarly activities and serves as an archive for several extensive collections of American music.

 The college also features extensive facilities for music technology and electronic music study.
-The Computer-Assisted Music Laboratories (I and II) are multi-purpose labs designed primarily for classroom instruction.
+The Computer-Assisted Music Laboratories (CAML) are multi-purpose labs designed primarily for classroom instruction.
 They feature numerous workstations, each with a Musical Instrument Digital Interface, sampling keyboard, and a computer.
 The CRUNCH lab is a fully-featured electronic music project studio.
 This lab is optimized for computer music research (including live interactive performance systems), as well as sound recording and editing projects and audio/video production.
 The Class Piano laboratory is equipped with 12 digital pianos.